Tough2011/PaddleSleeve/AdvBox/README.md

-In `PaddleSleeve/AdvBox/examples/image_segmentation`, we demonstrate the Target Ghosting attack, a method using PGD to produce perturbation to minimize the feature difference between the values in non-target position and target position, successfully making the object undetected and unsegmented in the images.
+In `PaddleSleeve/AdvBox/examples/image_segmentation`, we demonstrate the adversial attack, a method using PGD to produce perturbation to minimize the feature difference between the values in non-target position and target position, successfully making the object undetected and unsegmented in the images.
+Otherwise, we also achieve a method using gradient optimization method.
 We use the model ouput of BiseNetv2 as the feature maps, the tensor stands for segmentation confidence in BiseNetv2.

 run the following commandlines to adversial example train and test: